ouvroir/labouvroir/lab/services-en.md

 ## Bookings

 You can now book a workstation [online](https://docs.google.com/spreadsheets/d/11EBiGa9AELoJt5j9KANnbXz3EGMhc8vrqQBaHLwTkfo/edit#gid=0).
 Please be aware that C-8132 gives access to the conference room.
-You can contact [Lena](mailto:ouvroir@umontreal.ca) (lab manager) ou [Katrina](mailto:friends.of.foulab-subscribe@lists.riseup.net) (CRIHN coordinator) for any questions or to plan your first visit.
+You can contact [Zoë](mailto:ouvroir@umontreal.ca) (lab manager) ou [Katrina](mailto:friends.of.foulab-subscribe@lists.riseup.net) (CRIHN coordinator) for any questions or to plan your first visit.

 ## Meet ups